mozilla/DeepSpeech/native_client/README.md

 If you're looking to train a model, you now have a `libctc_decoder_with_kenlm.so` file that you can pass to the `--decoder_library_path` parameter of `DeepSpeech.py`.

+## Required Dependencies

+Running inference might require some runtime dependencies to be already installed on your system.
+Those should be the same, whatever the bindings you are using:
+* libsox2
+* libstdc++6
+* libgomp1
+* libpthread

+Please refer to your system's documentation on how to install those dependencies.

 ## Installing the language bindings

 For the Python bindings, you can use `pip`: